When is in-office tooth whitening required?

 - Some medication such as antiseptic mouthwash will bind to the tannins which mean that it can stain the teeth with a prolonged use.

 When there is a change in thickness of the dental hard tissue, it may result in the intrinsic discoloration.
-Some factors behind this problem, they may act systematically or locally and it can affect single tooth and all the teeth which may lead to the discoloration like a result.
-There are different diseases which had been known to affect developing dentition, mostly during the enamel or dentin formation and it may lead to the discoloration.
-This may cause the intrinsic staining.
+Discoloration may affect only one or two teeth, or it may be generalized and can affect several teeth.
+There are different diseases which had been known to affect developing dentition which can occur during enamel or dentin formation.

 - Enamel hypoplasia